 How to Use Google's Family Link App

-Our overview is divided into a few sections: "Usage Tracking," "Ways to Disconnect," and "Reduce Interruptions."
+Our overview is divided into a few sections: "Usage tracking," "Ways to disconnect," and "Reduce interruptions."
 Check out the features and get advice on how best to use them.
 (To skip to our overview of Family Link, click here.)

 When you first open Digital Wellbeing, you'll see a colorful graph that shows how much you've used your device that day, how much you've used individual apps, how many times you've unlocked your phone, and how many notifications you've received.
-When you tap one of the app-specific areas of the chart, you'll see daily and weekly usage rates of each app, and you can adjust each apps' notifications.
+When you tap one of the app-specific areas of the chart, you'll see daily and weekly usage rates of each, and you can adjust each apps' notifications.

 How you can use it: Seeing exactly what's occupying your time is a great way to start conversations about using tech in balance with other important activities.
 Ask: Why do you spend more time on Snapchat than IXL?
 It's also great to see which apps take up most of your time so you can think about why that is and how you feel after using them (is this app fun or a bit of a bummer?).

-Ways to Disconnect
+Ways to disconnect

 The Dashboard lets you set time limits for individual apps.
 You can choose the defaults (15 minutes to an hour) or create a custom limit.
 Once you hit the limit, the app stops working, but you can go back into the Dashboard and change the limit if you're desperate.

 This section lets you set a timer to start and end the Wind Down features -- Grayscale and Do Not Disturb -- automatically.
 Grayscale drains your phone of color so it's less enticing to use.
-Do Not Disturb means the phone won't ring, buzz, or light up, depending on which settings you choose.
+Do Not Disturb makes it so the phone won't ring, buzz, or light up, depending on which settings you choose.
 Android also has a Night Light feature that turns your screen an amber color designed to make the screen easier to view in dim light and reduce blue light exposure that can interfere with sleep.
 You can schedule it or just turn it on as needed.

 How you can use it: These features are meant to help you ease into bedtime and off your phone.
 So if you or your kid lies in bed scrolling or playing games right up until lights out, Wind Down might help wean you from your evening use.